 - All families meet with our psychosocial team so you can discuss any non-medical issues and support can be offered as necessary.

-- You will meet with our team of clinical nurse specialists, who are very important in the care of children on dialysis and after a transplant.
+- Parents will meet with our team of clinical nurse specialists, who are very important in the care of children on dialysis and after a transplant.
 They will explain the practicalities of the way forward in more detail.

-As you can imagine, all of this takes time and that is why we need to plan ahead.
+All of this takes time and that is why we need to plan ahead.

 Is there a risk that my other children have this or that they might pass it on to their own children?